-The Transplantation Science program is a FREE program for students in grades 6 through 12.
-It is meant to enhance any anatomy, health or biology program.
-The program introduces students to the world of organ, eye and tissue donation and transplantation.
-The curriculum was created by experts in the field of donation and transplantation.
-It promises to deliver a top-notch, hands-on educational experience for teachers and students.
-Providing an engaging exploration of transplantable organs and tissues, teachers and students alike rave about this program!
+In our FREE Transplantation Science program, we’re introducing students in grades 6 through 12 to the interesting and complex world of organ, eye and tissue donation and transplantation!
+This program is meant to enhance any anatomy, health or biology program.
+The curriculum was created by experts in the field of donation and transplantation and it promises to deliver a top-notch, hands-on educational experience for teachers and students. !

 ~ High School teacher